Kensington College of Business: Associations

 Kensington College of Business is a London campus of the University of Chester to offer MBA, MSc, BA and BSc programs.

 Kensington College of Business is a registered centre with the University of London and the University of Wales to deliver the programs and receive validations from the respective universities.
 KCB also offers courses in collaboration with the University of South Wales, the University of Hertfordshire, and the University of Portsmouth.

 KCB created a subsidiary institution named the Laksamana College of Business in Brunei, allowing students there to receive a foundation degree accredited by KCB.
 These students may then continue their education at KCB in London to receive their university degree.

 Validations

-All undergraduate and postgraduate programs offered by KCB are validated by the University of Wales with the exception of the Law degree (LLB) which is awarded by University of London.
+All undergraduate and postgraduate programs offered by KCB are validated by the University of Wales with the exception of the Law degree (LLB) which is awarded by the University of London.

 KCB itself is accredited to offer HNC and HND courses from BTEC Pearson in Business, while students seeking university degrees must sit for exams at the University of Chester.